olashlool/reading-notes/MVC-Forms/MVC-Forms.md

 #### Differences between ViewData and ViewBag

 ViewData is a dictionary of objects that is derived from ViewDataDictionary class and accessible using strings as keys.
-ViewBag is a dynamic property that takes advantage of the new dynamic features in C# 4.0.
+ViewBag is a dynamic property that takes advantage of the new dynamic features in Csharp 4.0.
 Internally ViewBag properties are stored as name, value pairs in the ViewData dictionary.

 ## 4 Ways To Create Form In ASP.NET MVC